 Note – It’s easier to grow your score from 20 to 30 than it would be to grow from 70 to 80.

-Anchor text is the visible, clickable characters and words that hyperlinks to another location on the web.
+Anchor text is the visible, clickable characters and words that hyperlink to another location on the web.
 In the phrase

 Digital Marketing Organization is the Anchor Text